 - Notify your lender if a loan is outstanding on a vehicle you plan to ship overseas.

-- Homebuyers: Arrange financing and schedule tentative closing dates.
+- Homebuyers: Arrange to finance and schedule tentative closing dates.
 Service Credit Union has a wide variety of mortgage programs with great rates available across the continental U.S.

-- If you need extra cash for your move, inquire about Service Credit Union’s Readiness Pack.
+- If you need extra cash for your move, inquire about Service Credit Union’s Relocation loan.

 Six Weeks Before You Move